dave14305/FlexQoS/README.md

-# FlexQoS - Flexible QoS Enhancement Script for Adaptive QOS on ASUS Routers running ASUSWRT-Merlin
+# FlexQoS - Flexible QoS Enhancement Script for Adaptive QOS on ASUSWRT-Merlin

 This script has been tested on ASUS RT-AC68U, running ASUSWRT-Merlin 384.18, using Adaptive QoS with Manual Bandwidth Settings